Courseiva

 Why this answer

 AWS Glue DataBrew provides a visual interface for data profiling and can handle large datasets without writing code.
 It automatically detects data types, missing values, and summary statistics.
-Option B is wrong because SageMaker Data Wrangler requires more manual setup and coding.
+Option A is wrong because SageMaker Data Wrangler requires more manual setup and coding, and is not as straightforward for quick profiling.

-Option C is wrong because Athena requires SQL queries and is not a profiling tool.
-Option D is wrong because Glue ETL jobs require writing code.
+Option B is wrong because Amazon Athena requires writing SQL queries and is not a dedicated profiling tool.
+Option D is wrong because AWS Glue ETL with PySpark requires writing custom code.

 Drag & Dropmedium